isabella232/docs-83/setup.md

 ## <a name="" class="anchor">GitHub Configuration</a>

-Finally, we go to 'git.corp.adobe.com/aaa/respository_name' and the our code repository 'Settings'.
-In there, you will find a section called 'Github Pages' and a 'Source' option.
+Finally, we go to 'git.corp.adobe.com/aaa/respository_name' and then the 'Settings' tab.
+In there, you will find a section called 'Github Pages' which has a 'Source' field.
 Select 'master branch /docs folder' from the dropdown menu.
 If it's working correctly there will be a green bar in the top of this section that says "Your site is published at" with a url to your new documentation.
 Else, it will give you an error here.
 If the css looks broken this means you probably missed replacing something in the _config.yml file.

 ![GitHub Settings Image](images/setup/githubsettings.png)